Japan’s esports market shows record growth

 The Japan Esports Union was recently set up to issue licenses to the nation’s top gamers so that they could become professional esports players.
 There had previously been strict limits in regards to how much competitors could earn in any tournament that is linked to the promotion of a product.
 But thanks to the efforts of the Japan Esports Union, esports players can now look forward to winning much more than the relatively paltry $895 that was previously allowed.

 But it’s the fact that Japanese gamers can now legally play on a competitive global stage that is the most exciting prospect.
-We were already given our first glimpse at competitive gaming Japanese-style when the finals of the Clash Royale League took place in Tokyo at the start of December.
+We were already given our first glimpse at competitive gaming Japanese-style when the Clash Royale League Finals took place in Japan (Tokyo) at the start of December.
 Whilst the Japanese entrants, PONOS Sports, had to settle for fourth place behind the eventual winners, Nova Esports, it showed that Japan is more than capable of hosting some of the most high-profile competitive gaming tournaments.

 Understanding the slow growth of esports in Japan

 Japan is a nation that has given the world more than its fair share of gaming heavyweights.
 With legendary games developers like Nintendo, Sega, Sony and Bandai Namco all helping to change the way that we enjoy video gaming, it seems as though the country would be spearheading the esports revolution.